What is Cob Building?

-Cob and clay walls will form an important part of the new classroom at Castle Hill School.
+Cob and clay walls formed an important part of the new classroom at Castle Hill School.

 But what exactly is cob, and how can it be used in building?